eSavior-chs/arbc-guac/README.md

-If you are setting up your own non-commerical Guacamole installation for the first time and would like to contact me for guidance or to share stories, feel free to contact me at ian <at sign> esavior <dot/period> info.
+If you are setting up your own non-commerical Guacamole installation for the first time and would like to contact me for guidance or to share stories, feel free to contact me at ian {at sign} esavior {dot/period} info.

-If you are setting up a Guacamole server for business purposes and would like professional paid support from my business, feel free to contact my business support e-mail at help <at sign> esavior <dot/period> net or at the following telephone number: eight four three <dash> eight zero four <dash> eight four one one.
+If you are setting up a Guacamole server for business purposes and would like professional paid support from my business, feel free to contact my business support e-mail at help {at sign} esavior {dot/period} net or at the following telephone number: eight four three {dash} eight zero four {dash} eight four one one.

 Thanks for reading, and God Bless!